GreatBahram/dsa/data-structures/week05/notes.md

 <img src="assets/avl-11.png" style="zoom:50%">

-How would we do the rebalancing? first if the $|N.left.height - N.right.height| <= 1$ , then it is fine and we don't need to do anything. but if it differs with more than one, the we'd do the rebalancing:
+How do  we do the rebalancing? first if the $|N.left.height - N.right.height| <= 1$ , then it is fine and we don't need to do anything. but if it differs with more than one, the we'd do the rebalancing:

 <img src="assets/avl-12.png" style="zoom:50%">